 Start with clean hands and trim nails and get into position.
 You may find it best to squat, or stand with one foot on the edge of the bathtub.
 Insert one or two fingers into the vagina and feel for the cervix.

 If you can reach the cervix at just your first knuckle, your cervix is low.
 If you can reach it at the second knuckle of your finger, your cervix is a normal height.
-If you cannot reach your cervix at all, you have a high cervix.
+If your cervix is difficult to reach, or you cannot reach your cervix at all, you have a high cervix.

 Once you know your cervix height, it’s time to choose your cup!
 We have different cups for all cervix heights from low to high.
-You want a cup that’s big enough to accommodate your flow, but won’t sit too low in the vaginal canal that it becomes uncomfortable.
+You want a cup that’s big enough to accommodate your flow, but not so big that it won’t fully open or it becomes uncomfortable.

 Best menstrual cup for a low cervix

 If your cervix is medium to low, we recommend that you start with our small Pixie Cup.
 Cup users with a low cervix may feel some discomfort if their cup rubs up against the cervix, so try a smaller or shorter cup.
-Our smallest cup is the small Pixie Cup Luxe, which also has a shorter stem.
+Our Slim Pixie Cups were made especially for users with a low cervix.
+They’re made with a slightly softer material, and they also have a shorter stem.

 Stem length can also be an issue for those with a low cervix.
 If you find that the stem is irritating because it sticks out a bit, there’s an easy way to fix that, too!

 If the stem of your Pixie Cup is protruding from your vagina, or if it irritates you inside, take some scissors and trim it just a little.
-Trim just a small amount at first, to make sure it’s not too short to reach for removal, and see how it goes!
-Some women end up removing the stem entirely!
+Trim just a small amount at first, to make sure it’s not too short to reach for removal, and see if that works.
+Some women end up removing the stem entirely.
 This may work for you if your cervix is low enough that you can grab the cup and pinch the base to remove it without using the stem.

 Menstrual cups offer countless benefits over disposable menstrual products.
 Not only can they be worn for up to 12 hours at a time and reduce your exposure to harmful chemicals and toxins, they also save you money and reduce waste.
 Many cup users also report positive side effects such as shorter periods and less cramping.
 But menstrual cups can take some getting used to, and if you’re a new user, it’s not uncommon to experience some menstrual cup leaking.